twestpha/DredgeDeepSubmergence/README.md

 # Feature List (Spoiler Free)
 - Dive back into familiar waters as a Submarine
 - 11 new types of creatures to find and capture
-- Discoverable Deep Sea Base and accompanying storyline (Near Gale Cliffs!)
+- Discoverable Deep Sea Base and accompanying storyline (East of Gale Cliffs)

+# Known Issues
+- Siphon Trawler doesn't function correctly
+- Sea Base is difficult to find